ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 b7a.observability.tracing. jaeger.reporter.max.buffer.spans | Queue size of the Jaeger client. | 2000 | Any positive integer value.

 ### Setting Up the External Systems for Tracing
-Ballerina by default supports Jaerger for distributed tracing.
-This section focuses on configuring the Jaeger with Dockers as a quick installation.
+By default, Ballerina supports Jaeger for distributed tracing.
+This section focuses on configuring the Jaeger with Docker as a quick installation.

 #### Setting Up the Jaeger Server
 Jaeger is the default distributed tracing system that is supported.
 There are many possible ways to deploy Jaeger and you can find more information on this [link](https://www.jaegertracing.io/docs/deployment/).
 Here we focus on all in one deployment with Docker.